GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 Don't infringe on the intellectual property rights of others, including patent, trademark, trade secret, copyright, and other proprietary rights.
 We will respond to clear notices of alleged copyright infringement.
-For more information or to file a DMCA request, use [this tool][10].
+For more information or to file a DMCA request, use [this tool][report-content].
 Additionally, the visibility of your Product may be impacted if we believe it potentially infringes on intellectual property rights.